Zang3th/SalinityGL/README.md

 SalinityGL is written in C++17 with OpenGL 4.5.
 Currently, only Linux is supported.
 To get started, take a look at the [building and compiling](https://github.com/Zang3th/GameEngine/tree/master#building-and-compiling) section.

 During development, several [demo applications](https://github.com/Zang3th/GameEngine/tree/master#demo-applications) were created to test the engine's capabilities.
-These apps are built and compiled separately from the engine core, but a global parameter file is maintained for the configuration of some engine-to-app settings.
+These apps are built and compiled separately from the engine core, but a global parameter file is maintained for the configuration of some *app-to-engine* settings.

 The development of this library also serves my educational purposes.